AbdulahiN/portfolio-docker-cicd-pipeline/README.md

 ## Introduction

 This document serves as a reflection and guide on how I built my portfolio website.
 Hosted on AWS EC2, the site is a testament to my journey in web development and cloud technologies.
-Utilizing tools like AWS, Docker, Git, Terraform, HTML/CSS, and GitHub Actions, I've created a platform that not only displays my skills but also embodies my learning curve in these technologies.
+Utilising tools like AWS, Docker, Git, Terraform, HTML/CSS, and GitHub Actions, I've created a platform that not only displays my skills but also embodies my learning curve in these technologies.

 ## Dockerisation